 Other treatments that may be recommended as part of physical therapy include:

-- Cold and ice therapy: Helps relieve pain, swelling, and inflammation caused by an injury, or a condition such as arthritis; may take the form or cooling lotions or sprays, but most often requires the application of ice several times a day for periods of roughly 20 minutes.
+- Cold and ice therapy: Helps relieve soreness, swelling, and inflammation caused by an injury, or a condition such as arthritis; may take the form or cooling lotions or sprays, but most often requires the application of ice several times a day for periods of roughly 20 minutes.

-- Heat therapy: Applied to sore muscles and stiff joints to help relieve pain and increase circulation; sometimes used to relax a muscle before exercising (heat should not be applied too soon after an injury to avoid increased swelling).
+- Heat therapy: Applied to sore muscles and stiff joints to help relieve discomfort and increase circulation; sometimes used to relax a muscle before exercising (heat should not be applied too soon after an injury to avoid increased swelling).

-- Electrical stimulation: Uses a low-level electrical current to tense or contract the muscle; used to reduce swelling and relieve pain; may also be used as a means of healing broken bones and wounds.
+- Electrical stimulation: Uses a low-level electrical current to tense or contract the muscle; used to reduce swelling and relieve discomfort; may also be used as a means of healing broken bones and wounds.

 How Physical Therapy Helps